Kathleen Battle & Placido Domingo

 James Levine, conductor

-This album was recorded live in Tokyo in June 1988, during the tour of the Metropolitan Theatre in Japan, under the conduction of Maestro James Levine and featuring the voices of Kathleen Battle and Placido Domingo.
+This album was recorded live in Tokyo in June 1988, during the tour of the Metropolitan Theatre in Japan, under James Levine’s conduction and featuring Kathleen Battle and Placido Domingo.

 Levine is an exquisite conductor, who never steals the scene to the singers, and a consummate performer, who from time to time is brilliant or tragic, even though at times he is a bit too sharp, especially in the Overture from La forza del destino.
 The Overture from L’italiana in Algeri, on the other hand, is lively and witty.
 Levine is appreciated in particular for his sense of proportion and his unfailing and authoritative direction, providing the perfect accompaniment to every piece.